 The John Deacon Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 95th of the series.

 This particular figure of Freddie Mercury is inspired by his performances during the 1986 Magic Tour.
-The distinctive outfit comprises of the military-style, multi-buckle fastening bright yellow jacket and a pair of white trousers with red and gold piping.
+The distinctive outfit comprises a military-style, multi-buckle fastening bright yellow jacket and a pair of white trousers with red and gold piping.

 The costume was probably the most recognisable of Freddie's stage designs; it was actioned at Bonhams Auctions in 2004 and sold for a staggering £26,290.